 “There is a lot more that goes into manufacturing that many don’t account for,” Butler adds.

 It hurts to hear, but the “fat tax” seems to be something inherently present in the current clothing production model.
 Though it’s important to note that it’s not just plus sizes.
 Anything out of the “norm” (read: slender and average height) seems to suffer.

 “I spoke to at least 40 manufacturers, many of which would not do nontraditional sizes,” says Elyse Kaye, founder and CEO of the athletic sports bra company Bloom Bra.
 “They claimed it took different machinery and required more materials.
 There are so many costs as a small business, especially without the large-volume discounts that the major brands have.”

 Running a Business or Self Employed?
 This Online Accountant is Designed to Support You >>

 Plus-Size Shopping Tips: Ways to Cheat System

-So how can we stay stylish while we shop if the current way plus-size clothing is made is actually more expensive?
-Thankfully, we got some plus-size shopping tips from the pros.
+So how can we stay stylish while we shop, given that plus-size clothing tends to be more expensive and less readily accessible?
+Thankfully, we got some plus-size shopping tips from the pros to keep things affordable.